andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/extracting-a-pkcs7-container-for-receipt-validation-with-swift.md

 I did a little research over at the OpenSSL site though, and thought it might be helpful for the curious to know what some of these non-intuitive function names stand for and what they do.

-`BIO_new` for example. &#8220;BIO&#8221; stands for &#8220;Basic I/O&#8221;.
+`BIO_new` for example.
+"BIO&#8221; stands for "Basic I/O&#8221;.
 It's an abstraction over the underlying basic input and output operations that your app uses for cryptographic operations.

 What we're doing with `BIO_new(BIO_s_mem())` is saying that we want a new Basic I/O mechanism that uses _memory_ for its I/O operations.